JuliusCosmoRomeo/Conscious-Conferencing/README.md

 ## Applying Attention Feedback in Video Conferencing to Increase Group Connectivity

 The goal of this project was to build a demonstration tool showing how collective attention feedback can enhance group connectivity in online meetings.
+To run the tool you'll need Python and Pip > 3.7 before running `pip install -r requirements.txt` from the command line in the root folder of the repository.

+Then start the tool by running
+`python meeting_attention_monitor.py`.

 ### What this tool does